dobromir-hristov/vuecommunity/docs/guide/ecosystem/documentation.md

 ### Storybook

-The most used and mature is [storybook](https://storybook.js.org/).
+The most popular workbench is [storybook](https://storybook.js.org/).

-The demos and documentation are writen in JavaScript directly and the plugin ecosystem is very powerful.
+In storybook, demo components (stories) are written in JavaScript or TypeScript.
+It makes for easy adoption by front-end developers.

+Each component you write story for will have its own page on the final built website.
+You can then publish this website as a documentation for your components, internally or publicly.

+Using HMR, development of new components in isolation is a breeze.

+There are lots of plugins available ranging from accessibility to site layout.

-Used by Angular, React and many other big players.
+Used by Angular, React and many other big players, it is the safest option.

+Since designers usually don't like to wreck JavaScript, storybook is the best choice for developers to have authority on how components are showcased, without intervention from designers.

 #### Pros

 - Big and welcoming community
 - Supports every feature no exception
 - Tons of plugins from visual testing, to integration with sketch symbols
+- Easy adoption by developers (Examples written in JavaScript)

 #### Cons

 - Bare bones without plugins (no prop detection, no code samples, no styling)
 - Input and output format not meant for long descriptions
+- Templates are plain text so no syntax highlighting
-- Hard to make website beautiful
+- Hard learning curve for designers

 #### Useful Links